 Professional Microphone and headphones:

-- BUNDLE INCLUDES: Blue Microphones Yeti USB Microphone (Teal), Studio Headphones and Knox Gear Pop Filter
+- BUNDLE INCLUDES: Blue Microphones Yeti Professional Multi-Pattern USB Microphone, Closed Back Over-Ear Headphones, and Pop Filter for Broadcasting and...

 - TOTAL CONTROL: Yeti features studio controls for headphone volume, pattern selection, instant mute and microphone gain—putting you in charge of...